Our projects and collaborations make a difference

 Project Description

-Our team has been working with Idaho Department of Lands (IDL), Wood River Valley communities, Blaine County and over 30 public, private and non-profit organizations to build the tools and resources to improve forest health and resiliency in the valley for over 4 years.
-In 2019, IDL was awarded a USDA Forest Service Landscape Scale Restoration (LSR) Grant that provides financial assistance complete a GIS mapping project, produce community management plans and build a long-term impactful forest collaborative in the valley.
+Our team has worked with the Idaho Department of Lands (IDL), Wood River Valley communities, Blaine County, and over 30 public, private, and non-profit organizations to build the tools and resources to improve forest health and resiliency in the valley for over 4 years.
+In 2019, IDL was awarded a USDA Forest Service Landscape Scale Restoration (LSR) Grant that provides financial assistance to complete a GIS mapping project, produce community management plans, and build a long-term impactful forest collaborative in the valley.
+With more funding for 2025, we are excited to continue this meaningful work in the Wood River Valley.

 To learn more about this project, our collaborations and the impact in the Valley, view our August 11, 2021 webinar hosted by USDA Forest Service “Collaborations to Advance Forest Resilience in Idaho’s Sun Valley”